thehackerwithin/berkeley/README.md

 ### Speak Up

-The Hacker Within isn't a class and no one is required to attend.
+DATS isn't a class and no one is required to attend.
 We show up to have fun and to learn.
 Hopefully, your tutorial will teach something **useful** in a way that is **enjoyable.** To do this, please consider bringing your A-game.
-That is, find the enthusiastic tinkering problem-solver inside yourself (The Hacker Within yourself) and bring that version of yourself to share that enthusiasm with us.
+That is, find the enthusiastic tinkering problem-solver inside yourself and bring that version of yourself to share that enthusiasm with us.
 Enthusiasm is infectious!